 2. Exposed credential.
 According to experts, the Face ID system is too exposed to guarantee a secure way to transact across different apps.
 It might not be as secure as it should be when handling key transactions like accessing your bank account.
 The feature has not been tested yet to reveal its capability to ensure a secure environment for high risk transactions.
 Additionally, its duress feature is not as well tested, so its suitability might be an item of debate depending on the preferences of the user.

 3. Ease of operation.
-Compared to the Touch ID, the Face ID is said to delay execution.
+The Face ID is said to delay execution compared to the Touch ID.
 With Touch ID, even before you see the screen you will have unlocked the phone since you only need to touch the screen with your finger, while on the other hand you have to bring the phone close to your face for the Face ID to work.